-”Skeletons, found decades after their souls left.
-Kneeling in payer, clawing their way through the dirt they were found in, hopelessly, frozen forever.
-It was the 1960s and the coal mines had caved in, again.
+It was the 1960s and the mines caved in again.
 These things happen in towns like War, West Virginia.
 This time it was the work of the Mothman.
-Just months prior he brought the Silver Bridge down and killed 46 people.
-They even made a movie about it…”
+Just months prior he brought down the Silver Bridge and killed 46 people.”

-My father would tell me ghost stories from his times in West Virginia.
-He was a staunch believer in ghosts and even thought our house was haunted, I would soon come to find out.
+My father would tell me ghost stories from his childhood in West Virginia.
+He was a staunch believer in ghosts and thought our house was haunted.

 “Okay, just one more…”

-They say that newborn children possess a knowledge and understanding of the unknown, a memory even of what’s on the other side of life, having just come from there themselves.
+They say that newborns possess a knowledge and understanding of the unknown, a memory even, of what’s on the other side of life – having just come from there themselves.
 They say that children forget this divine information as they learn to speak.
-As unlikely as all of this may seem, it is true that we all have early experiences that we can’t remember.
-No one remembers their own birth for example, but we all still know it happened.
-If our memories don’t begin were our experience does, who’s to say where the timeline begins?

-I don’t think my father had ever given any thought to these types of ideas, but I can’t help but to consider them when I reflect on the next story he told me…
+I don’t think my father had given much thought to these ideas, but I can’t help but to consider them when I reflect on the next story he told me…

-When you were very young, Arthur, just beginning to talk, I heard you in the middle of the night in your room making some sort of a noise.
+When you were very young, Arthur, just beginning to talk, I heard you in the middle of the night in your room.
 I went to check on you.
-My heart froze when I saw you standing in your crib by yourself talking to no one.
+My heart froze when I saw you standing there.
 I asked what you were doing.
 You told me you were talking to the ‘blue man’.
-I asked where the blue man went, and you told me he walked back into the wall.
-I had chills all over my body because I had already seen things myself in this house, and it was then I knew it had to be haunted.
+I asked where the blue man went.
+You told me he walked back into the wall.
+I had chills all over my body because I had already seen things myself in the house.
+That’s when I knew it had to be haunted.

 The morning he was born, March 10, 1989 – I woke up to an empty house.
 I found Gram standing in the hallway.
-I asked where was everyone.
+I asked where everyone was.
 She told me they’d gone to the hospital to have the baby.
-I can still hear her warm voice felt with excitement.
+I can still hear her voice, warm with excitement.